Your Brain Health welcomes written contributions from the neuroscience, psychology and education communities.

 - Images: If you’ve got an image that can be used, then please let me know.
 But PLEASE get familiar with creative commons licenses first and make sure the image is ok to use.

 - If your article is published, please share with your friends via email, your website, Facebook, Twitter, and any other social media.
 The more people who view your post, the better is it for you and me!

 - I love connecting with people even if they don’t feel ‘ready’ to write about science for the ‘lay’ person just yet.
 I completely understand how scary it can be to put your words out there (after all, someone might read them).
 So if you’ve got an idea for a blog post, but you’re not sure its exactly what I might be looking for then shoot me and email and we can talk.
 I’m passionate about mentoring people keen to try their hand at science writing and would love to hear from you.

-- I’m not in the business of promoting products or services.
+- I’m NOT in the business of promoting products or services.
 Please don’t bother contacting me to request a sponsored post or submit an article from a content farm.
 Full stop.
 Period.
 End of story.

 - Email me if you have an original thoughtful article about the mind, brain or the neuroscience or psychology of everyday life to submit for consideration: firstname.lastname@example.org.
 Please also include your bio in your email.
 I’m most interested in articles from the neuroscience, psychology and education communities.

 - Please include [Write for Your Brain Health] in the subject line.
 I’m busy and receive many emails daily from all kinds of interesting people.
 This is my instruction-following respect-for-my-time filter.
 You’d be surprised how many people fail to follow this simple instruction.